VA7ODR/SDString/README.md

 # SDString
-Secure Delete String.
-A CPP string class interchangable with std::string and std::wstring which zeros it's allocated memory before freeing it.
-It is intended to thwart memory sniffer malware from reading secret data from freed memory, as per PCI recommendataions among others.
+SDString or (S)ecure (D)elete String, is a CPP (C++17 +) string class interchangeable with std::string and std::wstring which zeros its allocated memory before freeing it.
+It is intended to thwart memory sniffer malware from reading secret data from freed memory, as per PCI and other security recommendations.

 ## Use
 Import into your project using: